Saturday, 30 March 2024

 HORRIFIED ANIMALS AFTER THE PICNIC

 In Roadside Picnic, the novel upon which Stalker was based, six of the aforementioned zones are described, though the events of the novel all take place within the environs of one zone in particular, in the fictional Canadian town of Harmont.
-The six zones were each the site of an earlier extraterrestrial event known as The Visitation, having been "visited" by unseen extraterrestrials over a two day period, and are now subject to dangerous, reality-bending phenomena.
-Furthermore, mysterious artifacts of extra-terrestrial origin have also been left behind, artifacts that appear to have supernatural properties.
-In an effort to contain the threat to global stability posed by the zones and their artifacts, governments have restricted access to these sites.
+The six zones were each the site of an earlier extra-terrestrial event known as The Visitation, having been "visited" by unseen aliens over a two-day period, and are now subject to dangerous, reality-bending phenomena.
+Furthermore, mysterious artefacts of extra-terrestrial origin have also been left behind, artifacts that appear to have supernatural properties.
+In an effort to contain the threat to global stability posed by the zones and their artefacts, governments have restricted access to these sites.

 The novel follows eight years in the life of Redrick Schuhart, who at the beginning of the novel is a stalker illegally entering the zone to retrieve alien artifacts and sell them for profit.